“What’s the best way to support your art?”

 “You stream crafts… on Twitch?
 I thought Twitch was just for video games!
 Reported!”

 Yes.
 Yes I do.
-On Twitch, artists may stream under the ‘game’ Creative.
-If you’re looking for more Cross-Stitch streamers, check out Twitchstitch.com
+Or did.
+On Twitch, artists may stream under the ‘games’ Art and Makers and Crafting.
+If you’re looking for more Cross-Stitch streamers, check out CrossStitch.Live

 “When is your craft stream!?”

 My schedule is currently all over the place.
-Follow on Twitter for announcements.
+And I haven’t been streaming much lately.
+But you can follow on Twitter for announcements.

 “I want one!
 Take my money!”

-I started this project November 2014 to make (late) Christmas presents for some of my favorite Twitch broadcasters with the plan to give it to them as a gift in person at PAX South.
+I started the Twitch emote project in 2014 to make Christmas presents for some of my favorite Twitch broadcasters with the plan to give it to them as a gift in person at PAX South.
 I did take commissions for a time, but I had such a demand, I opened custom orders on Etsy.
 Since then, I’ve realized if I spend all my time making stuff for you, I’ll never get the stuff I want done.
-So now I just sell the patterns on Etsy, and you can make your own. 😉 I’m happy to show you how on stream if needed, though.
+So now I just sell the patterns on Etsy, and you can make your own. 😉 I’m happy to show you how, though.

 “Do you just make keychains?”

 Not at all!
-I can make them into hairclips, magnets, pins, or framed works.
+I make hairclips, magnets, pins, ornaments, bags, framed works, etc!

 “What kind of materials do you use?”